Andrew N. Shearer: Music

-Shearer played in several Atlanta punk bands as a teen, including The Fetal Pigs (lead vocals, 1991–1992), Evergreen (lead vocals, 1992–1994), and Thumper (guitar, 1994–1995).
+Shearer played in several Atlanta punk bands as a teen, including the Fetal Pigs (lead vocals, 1991–1992), Evergreen (lead vocals, 1992–1994), and Thumper (guitar, 1994–1995).
 He also played bass guitar for Athens hip-hop artist Curtison "Son 1" Jones and contributed guitar, bass and drums to albums by Henrique Couto.

 From 2003 to 2009, he played in a band called Female Trouble with Gonzoriffic co-founder Monica Puller.
 The band was formed in fall of 2003 to participate in a benefit concert for the RAINN charity.
 Shearer played guitar for Female Trouble, as well as supplying background vocals.
 Monica Puller performed as the lead vocalist and played keyboards and guitar.
 Actress and Gonzoriffic alumnus Mitsu Bitchi played bass guitar and provided backing vocals.
-Justin Freeborn and independent film-maker Daniel Heisel, writer and director of Jesus H. Zombie, both played drums.
+Justin Freeborn and independent filmmaker Daniel Heisel, writer and director of Jesus H. Zombie, both played drums.
 Influences on the band include PJ Harvey, Bikini Kill, The Gits, Patti Smith and Joan Jett.
 As a live act, Female Trouble performed for special events and benefit shows only, specifically causes that supported women in some way.
-Female Trouble also composed and performed original music for the Gonzoriffic short films "Scab" (2005), "Two in the Pink" (2006) and "Blood Witch" (2008).
+Female Trouble also composed and performed original music for the Gonzoriffic short films Scab (2005), Two in the Pink (2006) and Blood Witch (2008).

-Shearer and Mitsu Bitchi wrote and recorded two new tracks for the 2010 Gonzoriffic film "Dollface", which also featured Bitchi in an on-screen performance.
+Shearer and Mitsu Bitchi wrote and recorded two new tracks for the 2010 Gonzoriffic film Dollface, which also featured Bitchi in an on-screen performance.

 Matt Comegys, who grew up with Shearer and appeared alongside him in all his earliest films and bands, currently composes and performs the bulk of the original music for Gonzoriffic.

 Feminism

 Shearer is a feminist known for his stance on many women's issues, in particular the representation of women in film.
 He has publicly stated that his goal is "offer a progressive, audacious image of women" intended to serve as an alternative to standard Hollywood depictions.
 He is also active in feminist political and social causes.
-He has worked as a volunteer at a rape crisis center, and traveled to different schools and youth clubs in the Athens, Ga. area conducting prevention programs.
+He has worked as a volunteer at a rape crisis center, and traveled to different schools and youth clubs in the Athens, Georgia, area conducting prevention programs.

-In February 2010, Shearer directed the Women In Horror Film Festival, presenting a two-hour theatrical program of horror films directed by women.
-The event drew the attention of Viscera Film Festival founder Shannon Lark, who collaborated with Shearer to bring the Viscera World Tour to Athens, Georgia in February 2011.
+In February 2010, Shearer directed the Women in Horror Film Festival, presenting a two-hour theatrical program of horror films directed by women.
+The event drew the attention of Viscera Film Festival founder Shannon Lark, who collaborated with Shearer to bring the Viscera World Tour to Athens, Georgia, in February 2011.

 Shearer served as a judge for the 2011 Viscera Film Festival along with Allison Anders, Shersy Benson, Joe Bob Briggs, Drew Daywalt, Mick Garris, Stacy Hammon, Frank Henenlotter, Heidi Honeycutt, Jamie Jenkins, Mary Lambert, Shannon Lark, Lucky McKee, Hannah Neurotica, Katt Shea, Annette Slomka and Elizabeth Stanley.

 In 2012, Shearer entered into a creative partnership with Athens, Georgia-based burlesque troupe Effie's Club Follies.
 Members of the troupe have since appeared in numerous Gonzoriffic productions.